ModelZoo/PricePrediction/README.md

 ## Installation

-You can install this package easily with pip:
+Firstly you need to clone this repository and install dependencies with pip:

 ```
 pip3 install -r requirements.txt